-ACA Howe has conducted a desktop review of the Jasper Gold Project which has assisted with the commencement of a separate 2,500 metre drill program, to further assess the future potential of this past producing mine.
-The intent of this program will be to expand and further delineate the known mineralized areas which are still open at depth and along strike, as was determined from Wescan's previous drill programs.
-Drilling will also focus on mineralized areas around the old mine workings that may contain additional resources.
+ACA Howe conducted a desktop review of the Jasper Gold Project which assisted with the commencement of a separate 2,500 metre drill program to further assess the future potential of this past producing mine.
+The intent of this program was to expand and further delineate the known mineralized areas which are still open at depth and along strike, as was determined from Wescan's previous drill programs.
+The drilling program also focused on mineralized areas around the old mine workings that may contain additional resources.
+The drill program was concluded near the end of the third quarter and the Company is awaiting final assay results.